 programme the totality and cohesion of the course components, teaching activities / methods, contact hours, testing and examination methods and recommended literature;

 semester the first (September – January) or second (February – August) half of an academic year;

-SIS: the Student Information System of the UvA;
+SIS the Student Information System of the UvA;

-Thesis: a component comprising literature research and/or a contribution to scientific research,always resulting in a written report;
+Thesis a component comprising literature research and/or a contribution to scientific research,always resulting in a written report;

 University the University of Amsterdam;

 Workload the workload of the components to which an interim examination applies, expressed in terms of credits = EC.
 (The workload for 1 year (1680 hours) is 60 EC);

 WHW the Dutch Higher Education and Research Act (Wet op het hoger onderwijs en Wetenschappelijk Onderzoek, WHW).
 The other terms have the meanings ascribed to them by the WHW.

 Previous education and admission